Jev-git/Godot-SlayTheSpire-Clone/readme.md

 September 2021
 # MVP
 Able to fight with the enemy in a single combat.

-* Prep:
-    * Take about 20 or less normal cards (card with no status effect, buff or debuff).

 * Per Turn:
     * ~~Able to draw cards~~